USCGC Tiger: Service history

-On March 29th, 1942, while patrolling off of the harbor entrance, members of Tiger's crew boarded the American gasoline screw Simba and found an unauthorized passenger aboard.
+On 29 March 1942, while patrolling off the harbor entrance, members of Tigers crew boarded the American gasoline screw Simba and found an unauthorized passenger aboard.
 The ship was subsequently ordered back to Honolulu Harbor to discharge the passenger.

-Tiger was based out of Honolulu Harbor for the entire war, escorting ships and convoys in and out of the harbor with Reliance, one ship on duty at a time with the other on standby in the harbor with longer breaks occasionally for upgrades and repairs.
+Tiger was based out of Honolulu Harbor for the entire war, escorting ships and convoys in and out of the harbor with sister ship Reliance; one ship being on duty at a time with the other on standby in the harbor, with longer breaks occasionally for upgrades and repairs.

 Fate

 She was decommissioned on 12 November 1947.
-On 14 June 1948 the cutter was sold as Polar Merchant #257391, before being completely stripped and used as a floating hull in Tacoma, Washington in 2018.
+On 14 June 1948 the cutter was sold as Polar Merchant #257391, and eventually was completely stripped and used as a floating hull in Tacoma, Washington in 2018.